kenjennings/Atari-Breakout76/README08Memory.md

 - **Display RAM** Antic reads screen memory through the Memory Scan register.
 As indicated in the Display List overview earlier an ANTIC Display List command for a text or graphics mode may optionally describe the starting address for screen memory.
 If there is no screen memory specification ANTIC's Memory Scan automatically continues reading sequentially from memory where it ended for the previous line.
 The Memory Scan address for text and pixel mode display data can begin anywhere in memory with the exception that the action of reading memory for the mode line does not cross over a 4K boundary in the middle of the line.

-The Operating System constructs Display Lists for full screen graphics modes with the Load Memory Scan option on the first mode line.
+The Operating System constructs Display Lists for graphics modes with the Load Memory Scan option on the first mode line.
 ANTIC's Memory Scan reads the remainder of the screen data automatically traversing through contiguous memory that follows.
 An exception is ANTIC modes E and F which require 8K of RAM.
 The Operating System creates these Display Lists with the Load Memory Scan option added to an instruction near the middle of the screen directing ANTIC to load a new starting screen memory address into the Memory Scan register for the second 4K block of memory.

 Display Data 4K memory Map here.

 - **Double-Line Player Missile Graphics** This Player/Missile mode supplies one byte of bitmap data to the Player/Missile images for two consecutive scan lines.
 Player/Missile memory DMA uses a one byte pointer to a Page (PMBASE).
 This Player/Missile display mode requires the PMBASE Page must be at a 1K boundary.
 ANTIC reads Player/Missile bitmaps from the 1K memory block beginning at this page.

-Player/Missile Double-Line Memory Map  Double-Line - Offsets from PMBASE
+Player/Missile Double-Line Memory Map - Offsets relative to PMBASE

 | - | Unused | M3 M2 M1 M0 | P0 | P1 | P2 | P3 |
 | --- | --- | :---: | --- | --- | --- | --- |